ritog/ritog.github.io/README.md

 * Reviewing a book on Advanced PyTorch.
 Chapters include: multimodal AI, Deep Reinforcement Learning, etc.
 * Working with co-ordinators and other editors.

-Skills: PyTorch · Computer Vision · NLP · Reinforcement Learning · Team Work
+**Skills**: PyTorch · Computer Vision · NLP · Reinforcement Learning · Team Work

 #### 🟦 Section Leader (Teaching Assistant) of Code in Place Programme - Stanford University
 ##### 🗓️ Apr 2021 - Jun 2021| 🗺️ Remote

-This online course was offered by Stanford University during the COVID-19 pandemic.
+* This online course was offered by Stanford University during the COVID-19 pandemic.
 It brought together 12,000 students and 1,100 volunteer teachers participating from around the world.
 The course is a 6-week introduction to Python programming using materials from the first half of Stanford’s CS106A course.

-As a volunteer section leader, I prepared and taught a weekly discussion section of 8-10 students to supplement professors' lectures.
+* As a volunteer section leader, I prepared and taught a weekly discussion section of 8-10 students to supplement professors' lectures.

-Received direct training from Stanford Professors Mehran Sahami, Chris Piech, and Julie Zelenski.
+* Received direct training from Stanford Professors Mehran Sahami, Chris Piech, and Julie Zelenski.
 Received further training from Stanford-appointed teacher mentors.

-Taught introductory Python and CS to about 12 students from India, Bangladesh, and the USA.
+* Taught introductory Python and CS to about 12 students from India, Bangladesh, and the USA.
 Students were of various ages and came from diverse backgrounds including from Fine Arts backgrounds.
 For many students, it was the first introduction to programming and CS ever.

-Taught five sessions of my own (lasting 1.5 h on average) and a backup session for another.
+* Taught five sessions of my own (lasting 1.5 h on average) and a backup session for another.

-Taught programming, problem-solving, and CS concepts.
+* Taught programming, problem-solving, and CS concepts.

-Skills: Python · Programming · Teaching · Team Work
+**Skills**: Python · Programming · Teaching · Team Work

 ___